 This act enticed a wide-scale attack by the Arabs outraged at his death, and they took the Castel back.
 All of the Jewish soldiers, except for four, were killed.
 The Jews, however, did not give up.
 The following day, they returned with reinforcements only to find the castel nearly empty since everyone was attending the commander’s funeral.
 The Jews took the castel once again and have kept it ever since.

-The Castel National Park was created to honor this historic location as it was the first Arab village captured during the War of Independence, and it is considered a symbol of the turning point in the war.
+The Castel National Park was created to honor this historic location as it was the first Arab village captured during the War of Independence.
+It is considered a symbol of the turning point in the war.
 Today, when visiting Castel National Park, you can imagine what it would have been like to fight those bloody battles.
 At the park’s entry, there is a video station where you can watch a short movie on the history of the castel.

 Besides exploring Castel national park, you can pay your respects to the fallen individuals at the monument honoring the memory of those who died during the battles.
 Whether you want to learn about Israel’s fight for independence, are curious about the ancient archaeology hidden within the ruins; or are simply looking for an adventure the whole family will love, Castel National park is the place to be!